lsst-sqre/sqr-013/index.rst

    :alt: LSST DocHub implementation architecture.
 See :ref:`arch`.

    **DocHub's architecture.**
-   Adapter microservices pull metadata and content from information artifacts, which could be GitHub repositories, JIRA issues, forum topics, ADS entries.
+   Adapter microservices pull metadata and content from information artifacts, which could be GitHub repositories, JIRA issues, forum topics, and ADS entries.
    The adapters build JSON-LD metadata documents and persist them into a MongoDB metadata database.
    An Elasticsearch cluster stores full text content from the adapters, where possible.
    The API server provides GraphQL and RESTful interfaces to the MongoDB and Elasticsearch databases.